mingyongtan/21920794_Windows-11_6015CompSciProject/README.md

 ## README

+This is my Final Year Project in Curtin University for semester 3 and semester 4.

 Last Updated: 2025-10-23
 Author: Ming Yong Tan
+Title: APPLICATION OF PARETO’S LAW TO SYSTEM PROCESSES AND NETWORK TRAFFIC TO DETECT ANOMALOUS BEHAVIOUR​ Supervisor : Prof. Mihai Lazarescu​​

 ### Description
 This dataset presents system performance data under both Single User and Multiple User environments.
 Metrics such as CPU, memory, disk, and network usage were collected using SysGauge and other tools at 10-minute, 15-minute, and 20-minute intervals.
 Applications monitored include Discord, Microsoft Edge, and Excel.
 The structure is designed to support comparative analysis, system benchmarking, and resource usage evaluations under varying workloads.